sparky-abhik06/Billing-System/README.md

 # Billing-System
-Billing System with that records Sales, User Details and Stock of Products.
+Billing System with that records Billing, Buyer Details and Stock of Products.